ademisinfo/feedbackjs/README.md

 The options of the library let you customize everything: you can choose how and where to send the reports, how the button should look, whether the users can edit their screenshots or not, etc.

+Default theme icons are the Material icons from Google: https://www.google.com/design/icons/.